Divers Supply Logo

 Building your scuba kit is a journey, not a race.
 Start with quality basics and expand your collection as your experience and needs grow.
 The right gear will last for years and provide countless memorable diving experiences.

 So, take your time browsing our extensive collection of scuba equipment online, and don't forget to read our articles for tips and advice on buying the scuba gear you need.
-And if you have any questions, don't hesitate to call us at 1-800-999-DIVE!
+And if you have any questions, don't hesitate to call us at 1-800-999-DIVE OR Chat with one of our Certified Divers Today!

 Our Scuba Gear Buying Guide